Spikingformer: A Key Foundation Model for Spiking Neural Networks: Introduction

 \section{Introduction}

-Being regarded as the third generation of neural network \cite{maass1997networks}, the brain-inspired Spiking Neural Networks (SNNs) are potential competitors to Artificial Neural Networks (ANNs) due to their high biological plausibility, event-driven property and low power consumption on neuromorphic hardware \cite{roy2019towards}.
+Being regarded as the third generation of neural networks \cite{maass1997networks}, the brain-inspired Spiking Neural Networks (SNNs) are potential competitors to Artificial Neural Networks (ANNs) due to their high biological plausibility, event-driven property, and low power consumption on neuromorphic hardware \cite{roy2019towards}.
 In particular, the utilization of binary spike signals allows SNNs to adopt low-power accumulation (AC) instead of the traditional high-power multiply-accumulation (MAC), leading to significant energy efficiency gains and making SNNs increasingly popular \cite{chen2023training}.

-As SNNs get deeper, their performance has been significantly improved \cite{hu2018residual,fang2021deep, zheng2021going, hu2021advancing,zhou2023spikformer,lotfi2020long,zhu2022graph}.
-ResNet with skipping connection has been extensively studied to extend the depth of SNNs \cite{fang2021deep,zhou2023spikformer}.
-Recently, SEW ResNet \cite{fang2021deep}, a representative convolution-based SNN, easily implements identity mapping and overcomes the vanishing/exploding gradient problems of Spiking ResNet \cite{hu2021spiking}.
+As SNNs go deeper, their performance has improved significantly \cite{hu2018residual,fang2021deep, zheng2021going, hu2021advancing}.
+ResNet with a skipping connection has been extensively studied to extend the depth of SNNs \cite{fang2021deep,zhou2023spikformer}.
+SEW ResNet \cite{fang2021deep}, a representative Convolutional Neural Network (CNN) based SNN, easily implements identity mapping by Spike-Element-Wise (SEW) Residual connection and overcomes the problems of vanishing/exploding gradients of Spiking ResNet \cite{hu2021spiking}.
 SEW ResNet is the first deep SNN directly trained with more than 100 layers.
-Spikformer \cite{zhou2023spikformer}, a directly trained representative transformer-based SNN with residual connection, is proposed by leveraging both self-attention capability and biological properties of SNNs.
-It is the first successful exploration for applying flourishing transformer architecture into SNN design, and shows powerful performance.
-However, both Spikformer and SEW ResNet face the challenge of non-spike computations (integer-float multiplications) caused by ADD residual connection.
-This not only limits their ability to fully leverage the benefits of event-driven processing in energy efficiency, but also makes it difficult to deploy and optimize their performance on neuromorphic hardware \cite{horowitz20141, chen2023training}.
+MS-ResNet \cite{hu2021advancing} proposed the Membrane-based Shortcut (MS) Residual connection for spiking neural networks, effectively addressing gradient explosion and vanishing problems without performance degradation in CNN-based SNNs.
+Spikformer \cite{zhou2023spikformer}, a directly trained representative transformer-based SNN with SEW Residual connection, is proposed by leveraging both self-attention capability and biological properties of SNNs.
+It is the first successful exploration of applying flourishing transformer architecture into SNN design, and shows powerful performance.
+However, Spikformer faces the challenge of non-spike computations (integer-float multiplications) caused by the SEW Residual connection.
+This not only limits their ability to fully leverage the benefits of event-driven processing in energy efficiency, but also makes it difficult to deploy and optimize their performance on neuromorphic hardware \cite{chen2023training}.